What You Need to Know

 Code of Student Conduct and Disciplinary Procedures, Articles 16-19

-(a) No student shallrepresentanother person’s work, published or unpublished, as his or her own in any academic writing, such as an essay, thesis, research report, project or assignment submitted in a course or aprogram of study, or represent as his or her own the work of another, whether the material so representedconstitutes a part or the entirety of the work submitted.
+(a) No student shall represent another person’s work, published or unpublished, as their own in any writing, such as an essay, thesis, research report, project or assignment submitted in a course or a program of study, or represent as their own the work of another, whether the material so represented constitutes a part or the entirety of the work submitted.

-(b) No student shall contribute any work to another student with the knowledge that the latter may submit the work in part or whole as his or her own.
+(b) No student shall contribute any work to another student with the knowledge that the latter may submit the work in part or whole as their own.
 Receipt of payment or other forms of compensation for work contributed shall be cause for presumption that the student had such knowledge.

 No student shall:

-(a) In the course of an examination obtain or attempt to obtain information from another student or unauthorized source or give or attempt to give information to another student or possess, use or attempt to use any unauthorized material;
+(a) In the context of an Assessment, obtain or attempt to obtain information from another student or an unauthorized material including from an electronic device or give or attempt to give information to another student or possess, use or attempt to use from any unauthorized material including an electronic device;

-(b) Represent or attempt to represent oneself as another or have or attempt to have oneself represented by another in the taking of an examination, preparation of a paper or other similar activity;
+(c) Represent or attempt to represent oneself as another or have or attempt to have oneself represented by another when completing an assessment;

-(c) Submit in any course or program of study, without both the knowledge and approval of the person to whom it is submitted, all or a substantial portion of any academic writing, essay, thesis, research report, project or assignment for which credit has previously been obtained or which has been or is being submitted in anothercourse or program of study in the University or elsewhere;
+(d) Submit in any course or program of study, without both the knowledge and approval of the person to whom it is submitted, all or a portion of any writing, essay, thesis, research report, project or assignment for which credit has previously been obtained by such student, or which has been or is being published by such student, or which has been or is being submitted in another course or program of study by such student, at the University or elsewhere;

-(d) Submit in any course or programof study any academic writing, essay, thesis, research report, project or assignment containing a statement of fact known by the student to be false or a reference or source that he or she knows has been fabricated.
+(e) Submit in any course or program of study any writing, essay, thesis, research report, project or assignment containing a statement of fact known by the student to be false or a reference or source that they know has been fabricated.

 18. Confidential Materials

-It shall be an offence knowingly to procure, distribute, or receive, by any means whatsoever, any confidential academic material such as pending examinations or laboratory results from any source without prior and express consent of the instructor.
+(a) It shall be an offence knowingly to procure, distribute, or receive, by any means whatsoever, any confidential academic material such as pending examinations or laboratory results or other instructor-generated materials or documents without prior and express consent of the instructor.

 19. Misrepresentation of Facts

-It shall be an offence to knowingly misrepresent material facts to another for the purpose of gaining admission to the University or obtaining academic advantage or credit
+(a) It shall be an offence to knowingly misrepresent material facts to another for the purpose of gaining admission to the University or obtaining academic advantage or credit.

 Policy on Text-matching Software: